ringcentral/chrome-extension-glip-salesforce/README.md

 ## Known issues
 2024-06-12 I found that the extension is not working anymore.

 After investigation, I found that the root cause is the [Storage Partioning](https://developers.google.com/privacy-sandbox/3pcd/storage-partitioning) feature.
-A web page embedded in an iframe doesn't share the same storage with the same web page sandalone.
+A web page embedded in an iframe doesn't share the same storage with the same web page standalone.
 This is a good feature for privacy, but it breaks the extension.

 The workaround is to go to chrome://flags/#third-party-storage-partitioning and disable the feature.
 After that you need to relaunch the browser.
 The extension will work again.